 In this task, students use models and data to explain why lactose intolerant people experience lots of gas, bloating and diarrhea when they eat certain dairy products.
-Students explore models of lactose-tolerant and lactose-intolerant people to see how the inputs, outputs, and processes of each person’s digestive systems affect how they function to process dairy products.
-They then develop their own comparative model to explain why only lactose intolerant people experience these painful symptoms.
+Students explore models comparing the digestive systems of lactose-tolerant and lactose-intolerant people to see how specialized parts of the systems affect how they are able to process dairy products.
+They then annotate the comparative models to explain why only lactose intolerant people experience these painful symptoms.
 At the end of the task, students examine new data to recommend what types of dairy products lactose intolerant people might eat to cause less painful symptoms.

 Three-Dimensional Claim

-Use models and data to explain how parts of a body subsystem interact, including inputs, processes, and outputs, to contribute to a particular body function within the human body.
+Use models and data to explain how parts of a body system interact, including matter flows within and between body systems, to perform essential functions of life.

 This task is intended to elicit student learning of the following NGSS elements for each of the three dimensions: